African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 Butterfly Cichlids are also very peaceful and hardy.
 These small fishes can grow up to 3 inches and are easy to breed.
 They are usually found in Liberia, Guinea, and Sierra Rivers.

-Their whole body has five black vertical bars with horizontal rows of spots either in blue or green color.
+Their whole body has five black vertical bars with horizontal rows of spots, either blue or green.
 This adds more beauty to their appearance.
-They are not very demanding or fussy and hence, make perfect fish for beginners.
+They are not very demanding or fussy and, hence, make perfect fish for beginners.

 Orange Zebra Cichlid (Maylandia Estherae)

-These fish can grow up to 5 inches, but they are not ideal for a small aquarium.
+These fish can grow up to 5 inches but are not ideal for a small aquarium.

 They are known for aggression, and limited swimming space will only fuel the aggressive behavior in them.
-So, beginners shouldn’t have them or start their aquarium with them.
+So, beginners shouldn’t have them or start their aquariums with them.

 These bright orange fishes are found in Lake Malawi.
 They have a round head and sometimes can have black tips on fins, just like the yellow Cichlids.